contensis/canvas-schema/content-type-format.md

                     }
                 ],
                 "message": {
-                    "en-GB": "This only the id property is allowed."
+                    "en-GB": "Only the id property is allowed."
                 }
             }
         }